wp-plugins/social-share-buttons-by-supsystic/readme.txt

 Social Share plugin supports many different popular social networks - LinkdIn, Twitter, Google+, Vkontakte, Pinterest, Digg, Reddit, Facebook buttons and much more!
 You can add any numbers of social networks and create excellent sharing toolbar, which help your visitors to choose the most suitable network for them.

-= Different Placement Options of Share Buttons =
+= Different Placement Options of Social Share Buttons =

 Social Share by Supsystic provides you the ability to choose where to show share buttons - on different sides of the page, at any place of page or post content.
 Even in a popup window using our awesome Popup plugin!
 Using our plugin you can create widget with share buttons and show the sharing toolbar at theme’s widgets areas.
 Also you can use shortcode and show buttons where you want.
 With this options of Social Share buttons, you have much more chances to attract a wide variety of your website visitors.

 = When to Show Option =

-Plugin allows you to choose the various options when to show social buttons - when page load or when user click on page.
+Plugin allows you to choose the various options when to show social buttons (like Facebook share button) - when page load or when user click on page.
 Besides you can specify pages or posts where you want to show share buttons - everywhere or on specific pages/posts.
 Also it allows you to hide social buttons on mobile devices.
 Social Share by Supsystic gets users sharing the right content аt the right moments, and keeps them engaged on your website.

 = Customizable Design and Amazing Effects =